mikeconroy/mikeconroy.com/_posts/2020-04-27-resolving-api-key-blocked-error.md

 Re-run the Mule App and the error should no longer appear and you will be able to call the API and get a response.

 {% include image.html url="/assets/images/MuleSoft/valid-success.png" description="Validation Succesful" %}

+### CloudHub & Runtime Manager

+Apps deployed to CloudHub or on-premise will also need the above Client ID & Secret set as properties.
+The properties to set are:

+- *anypoint.platform.client_id*
+- *anypoint.platform.client_secret*

+Hope this helps, more information on this can be found [here](https://docs.mulesoft.com/api-manager/2.x/org-credentials-config-mule4).